General psychiatrists manage and treat adults with mental health disorders.

 Note: this video is part of a longer film that can be watched from the psychiatry introductory page.

-Mental health disorders include:
+Common mental health disorders you’ll treat include:

 - mood disorders such as depression and bipolar disorder